-The wide variety of conditions and loads makes summarising the raw data from this question in isolation meaningless.
-With that in mind, a method of analysing this data was sought after, and the method developed by ASE^{1} in the UK was decided on as our preferred method of data analysis2 This question proved to be the most problematical of the survey.
-In all, ~80% answered this question in the expected way, with a further ~10% able to be inferred from the provided data.
-This ~10% can be categorised as answering the question correctly but in a way inconsistent with the original intent, showing the ambiguity in the question, but still forming valid data.
+The wide variety of conditions and loads makes summarizing the raw data from this question in isolation meaningless.
+With that in mind, a method of analyzing this data was sought after, and the method developed by ASE^7 in the UK was decided on as our preferred method of data analysis8.

+This question proved to be the most problematical of the survey.
+In all, -80% answered this question in the expected way, with a further -10% able to be inferred from the provided data.
+This -10% can be categorized as answering the question correctly but in a way inconsistent with the original intent, showing the ambiguity in the question, but still forming valid data.

-For the ~10% unable to complete the question to a level understandable by the person doing the data entry, the following sources of error were encountered:
+For the -10% unable to complete the question to a level understandable by the person doing the data entry, the following sources of error were encountered:

-- Missing data (~8%) table either incompletely filled in, or not filled in at all. - Confusing data (~1%) where the data seemed to be inconsistent or nonsensical.
+- 1) Missing data (8%) table either incompletely filled in, or not filled in at all. - 2) Confusing data (1%) where the data seemed to be inconsistent or nonsensical. - 3) Undifferentiated data (4%) where data was collected over a number of year levels or subjects and it was impossible to ascertain with certainty how many periods each class attended.